Summer holidays are something we all rightfully deserve. That’s why we’ve selected 12 locations on four continents for the best vacation

-Home to hundreds of temples, as well as the remnants of its Old City walls and moats, Chiang Mai is every inch the centre of culture and religion in Thailand.
+Home to hundreds of temples, as well as the remnants of its Old City walls and moats, Chiang Mai is every inch the center of culture and religion in Thailand.
 Yes, you will be exploring it with other tourists – it’s well-known, of course – but that shouldn’t detract from the fact you’ll be surrounded by some of the most wondrous scenery you’ll ever be witness to.

 An enormous metropolis has built up surrounding the ancient city, but strolling through the streets of the Old City, you’ll never feel that that’s the case.
 It’s more like a big village, sleepy and mellow.

-Now and again, it becomes slightly more bonkers – the Wualai Road Saturday Walking Market is the place to be if you want a musical instrument, paper lampshade, bowl of noodles, ornate wooden wall hanging, selection of medicinal herbs or a cat basket, for example.
+Now and again, it becomes slightly more bonkers – the Wualai Road Saturday Walking Market is the place to be if you want a musical instrument, paper lampshade, bowl of noodles, ornate wooden wall hanging, selection of medicinal herbs, or a cat basket, for example.
 But overall it’s a great place to relax and revive your spirits.
 Consider taking day trips out into the lush hills to walk… or just breathe the air.